-Price is often the deciding factor when purchasing a new car, especially for a family, it is said to be the second biggest purchase after the family home. so naturally you want to make the right decision!
-I have put together a list of all five-seater cars between $40-60,000 to help make your decision process a little easier.
+Price is often the deciding factor when purchasing a new car, especially for a family, it is said to be the second biggest purchase after the family home. so naturally you want to make sure it's the right one!
+I have put together a list of all five-seater cars between $40,000 – $60,000 to help make your decision process a little easier.

 The Jaguar E-Pace is really nice to drive and surprisingly fits a combination of three child seats in the back.
 Although the E-Pace is a small SUV, a 180cm passenger could just sit in front of a rear-facing child seat installed in the back.
 The boot was a good size and fits a twin or tandem stroller with shopping bags.
 You can see my Top 3 family-friendly features and Watch the full review here.

 The Holden Commodore Tourer is a very practical BabyDrive, storage in the boot is fantastic and all sizes of strollers fit with a good amount of shopping.
 I could fit two child seats in the back with a good amount of legroom and interior storage too.
 Watch the full review here.

 In the Skoda Octavia Wagon, the rear seats are very sculpted so I could only fit two child seats.
 The Octavia is very practical in terms of its enormous boot space that would hold all types of strollers and there are some nice thoughtful little Skoda features in there like space dividers, a torch, an umbrella etc. See the full review here.